Sahil-Faniband/Text-File-Compression-and-Decompression/README.md

 - `unordered_map` header file

 ## Running the Code
-1.
+1. Save the files into same folder and open the folder in VS Code or any other compiler.
+2. Recommended to Download .zip file.
-1. Compile the code using a C++ compiler.
+3. Compile the code using a C++ compiler.
-2. Run the compiled executable.
+4. Run the compiled executable.
-3. Follow the prompts and instructions displayed on the console.
+5. Follow the prompts and instructions displayed on the console.

 ## Code Structure